netflix-spring-one/presentation-notes/presentation.md

 * Add `eureka.instance.hostname: theone`
 * Add `@EnableEurekaClient`
 * Remove RestTemplate bean

+* Mention that Eureka is fault tolerant.
+We deploy at least one per AZ per region.

+---

+# Ribbon RestTemplate (Jon)

+* Add `membership.ribbon.DeploymentContextBasedVipAddresses: membership` to application.yml
+* Replace Hard-coded Link with VIP addresses
 * Restart Recommendations
 * Show both instances are up in Eureka server at http://localhost:9000

-* Mention that Eureka is fault tolerant.
-We deploy at least one per AZ per region.
+* No longer tied to load balancer.
+No need to register route with load balancer.
+* Smarter load distribution?  e.g.
+    - zone avoidance rule,
+    - availability filter rule (filters those in circuit breaker trip state)
+    - keep track of response times and give preferential treatment to those instances that respond the fastest
+* Discuss benefit of stacks -- segmenting traffic by responsibility
+    - set eureka.instance.virtualHostName (default is application name), could set Membership to membership-batch or membership-api
+* All Ribbon get requests will be automatically retried if the request to the first node fails, PUTS/POSTS can be configured to do that
+    - Max number of retries on the same server (excluding the first try) `sample-client.ribbon.MaxAutoRetries=1`
+    - Max number of next servers to retry (excluding the first server) `sample-client.ribbon.MaxAutoRetriesNextServer=1`
+    - Whether all operations can be retried for this client `sample-client.ribbon.OkToRetryOnAllOperations=true`

 ---